The Perfect Santa Fe Weekend Trip: Food, Culture and Hiking Nearby

 Santa Fe is known for their chile!
 You’ll see bundles of dried chiles hanging in the town square and the Santa Fe Plaza.
 Hanging the pods this way serves as decor and as a drying method to preserve the chili pods for future cooking.

 I stayed at Hotel Santa Fe, the only Native American owned hotel in the city.
+This is the perfect hotel for your weekend trip to Santa Fe.
 As you arrive, you’ll see a beautiful pueblo style building with sculptures among landscaped grounds, and as you enter, the lobby is full of a nice collection of art.
 There are two parts to the hotel - the main hotel and The Hacienda.
 The Hacienda is the more luxurious portion offering fireplaces, hand crafted furnishings and Native American artwork.
 The Hotel Santa Fe portion offers more basic rooms that still have everything you need with Southwestern touches.

 The hotel has been open since 1991 and The Hacienda portion was added in 2001.
 It offers a pool, a spa, a nice restaurant and a great location.
 I enjoyed my stay in the Hotel Santa Fe portion of the hotel.